afuhge/LiveDocs/README.md

 6. After modeling, you can generat the correspondind web application by hittin the "G"-Button in the upper toolbar.
 7. To start the web application you have to do the following steps:
+    1. Build m3c: `cd m3c`and then `mvn install`
+    2. Build livedocs-ws: `cd livedocs-ws`and then `mvn install`
-    1. start the server:
+    3. start the server: `cd livedocs-ws` and then `java -jar target/livedocs-ws-1.0-SNAPSHOT-jar-with-dependencies.jar'
-    2. Go to "pubsepc.yaml" and run 'pub get' and 'pub update'
+    4. Go to "pubsepc.yaml" and run `pub get` and `pub update'
-    3. Run application: 'pub global run webdev serve web:53322".
+    5. Run application: 'pub global run webdev serve web:53322".
 (You can also choose "run index.html" in the context menu of 'index.html'.

 ## LiveDocs Web Application